InverterNetwork/contracts/context/DiscreteCurveMathLib_v1/FM_BC_Discrete_implementation_context.md

     - **Protocol Fees:**
       - `collateralProtocolFeeAmount` is transferred to the `_protocolCollateralTreasury` (via `_processProtocolFeeViaTransfer`).
       - `issuanceProtocolFeeAmount` is minted directly to the `_protocolIssuanceTreasury` (via `_processProtocolFeeViaMinting`).

-**Role of `FM_BC_Discrete_Redeeming_VirtualSupply_v1`:**

-- Ensure its `init` function correctly sets the `buyFee`/`sellFee` state variables and caches the protocol fee details in its own state variables.
-- Ensure that its specific `_issueTokensFormulaWrapper` and `_redeemTokensFormulaWrapper` are used by the `_buyOrder` and `_sellOrder` logic.
-- Implement or ensure correct usage of the mechanism to track `projectCollateralFeeCollected`.
-- Override `_buyOrder` and `_sellOrder` _only if_ the base implementations cannot correctly utilize the cached fee BPS values or the specific discrete formula wrappers without modification.
-Often, the base logic is designed to be flexible enough if the underlying fee state variables and formula wrappers are correctly set/overridden.